Benefits to Members

-- All Members will have an industry body that will advocate for, and provide appropriate advice and guidance within the cooperative business model and the cooperative sector itself here in NZ.
+- All Members will have an industry body that will advocate for, and provide appropriate advice and guidance within the cooperative business model, along with the cooperative sector itself here in NZ.

-- All Members will have the opportunity to network with, and learn from, other Members at various educational events held each year including an annual Co-op Business Leaders’ Forum, an Annual Awards Dinner and various Co-op Roundtable Discussions.
+- All Members will have the opportunity to network with, and learn from, other Members at various educational and networking events held each year including an annual Co-op Business Leaders’ Forum, Annual Awards Dinner and quarterly Co-op Roundtable Discussions.

-- All Members will benefit from the findings of university research projects in relation to the NZ cooperative sector, for example that released in January 2017 titled “The NZ Co-operative Economy”.
+- All Members will benefit from the findings of university research projects in relation to the cooperative sector here in NZ as well as overseas tertiary studies.

 - Cooperative Business NZ will act as the knowledge centre for internal and external research, data and IP.